csmpls/idas-blue/README.md

 ====

 ## Introduction
 Posts are synchronized over [BitTorrent Sync](http://labs.bittorrent.com/experiments/sync.html).
 Posts are encrypted from the **moment** the sender hits the "send" button to the **moment** the reciever enters some password in her browser.

-Posts are **decrypted in the web-browser** using [javascript](http://crypto.stanford.edu/sjcl/), so it's unlikely that posts are ever stored permanently in plaintext.
+Everything's peer-to-peer, so there's no need for servers or any other centralized infrastructure.
+Because everything's encrypted, you can safely distribute your data to strangers to give it resilliance/redundancy.
+Posts are **decrypted in the web-browser** using [Javascript](http://crypto.stanford.edu/sjcl/), so it's unlikely that posts are ever stored permanently in plaintext.

+Right now posts are simply text, but imagine a distributed Megaupload/Rapidshare in which you can browse (decrypted) content like an rss reader/tumblr.

 ## Privacy and deniability
 Idas Blue is a fork of [Vole](http://vole.cc), which is popular among some **Chinese activists** (BitTorrent gets around the so-called great firewall of China).
 However, vole stores posts as plaintext, so anyone with a user's address can read all of their posts.
 That means that, if you only want three people reading your communications, you're going to have a tiny network with not a lot of redundancy or resiliance.